astral-sh/uv/README.md

-In the meantime, though, the narrower `pip-tools` scope allows us to solve the low-level problems involved in building such a tool (like package installation) while shipping something immediately useful with minimal barrier to adoption.
+In the meantime, though, the narrower `pip-tools` scope allows us to solve the low-level problems involved in building such a tool (like package installation) while shipping something immediately useful with a minimal barrier to adoption.

 ## Advanced Usage